 When testing a well we establish its gallon quantity per minute then its adequacy in gallons, it’s pressure settings and if it maintains water pressure over a set length of time while the pump maintains and continues to cycle on and off as the pressure changes with water draw.

-Water pressures are often set low resulting in a shower that does not feel like many buyers are used to with city water.
+Water pressures on well systems are often set low resulting in a shower that does not feel like many buyers are used to with city water.
 A pump pressure switch setting of 40lbs cut in/60 lbs shut off will give a really nice shower.
 (60 lbs is considered the maximum pressure for well water pumps)

 The location of the well in relation to the septic tank and leach field as well as the height and condition of the well head are important for safe drinking water.
 A well head that is below grade must be extended and terminate above grade.